CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 - Start with a short summary document which outlines the following:
   - Why the change is required
   - The current contractual language
-  - The proposed contractual language (e.g., from <i>old paragraphs, page numbers, etc.<i> to <i>replacement language matched to old paragraphs, page numbers, etc.<i>
+  - The proposed contractual language (e.g., from old paragraphs, page numbers, etc. to replacement language matched to old paragraphs, page numbers, etc.)
 - Schedule an internal call to review
 - Work with Legal and Sales to confirm language and strategy